JAVAFO PAIRING ENGINE ADVANCED USER MANUAL

-In the following chapters, it will be described how it is possible for an external program to integrate the JaVaFo Pairing Engine in order to use it to prepare pairings according to the FIDE (Dutch) Swiss System (see here, on the pairings website, while waiting for the update of the FIDE handbook).
+In the following chapters, it will be described how it is possible for an external program to integrate the JaVaFo Pairing Engine in order to use it to prepare pairings according to the FIDE (Dutch) Swiss System (see section C.04.3 from FIDE Handbook).

 The extensions to the TRF16 are partly made by adding some new codes (which are alphabetic in order to be completely different by the current numeric codes defined for the format), partly by allowing writing in the TRF something that is not normally found in a TRF, partly by interpreting some data contained in it.

 A TRF is normally used only to generate data at the end of the tournament.
 The first extension is to allow the TRF to be generated also during the tournament.
 This partial TRF is fed to JaVaFo as its input.

 It is important to note that the field called Points in the TRF16 definition (position 8184) contains the correct number of points that each player got, because that number is tentatively used to infer the scoring point system used (i.e. the classic 1, ½, 0 or another one, like 3, 1, 0; or even weirder ones ‑ for the complete list of values that JaVaFo tries to infer, see the scoringpoint parameters in the section Reducing randomness by way of a (RTG) configuration file ‑ scoringpoint parameters).

 The partial TRF contains information regarding the rounds that have already been played.
 However it says nothing regarding the current round (i.e. the one that should be paired).
 The most important thing is to tell JaVaFo which players should be paired or, which is the same, which players will not play that round.

 If everybody plays in the current round, the partial TRF is enough.
 Otherwise, if somebody is missing, there are two notcontrasting ways to pass this piece of information to the pairing engine.